Naomy360/MusicRaterApp/README.md

 2. **Mobile Testing with Expo Go**:
    - Install the Expo Go app on your smartphone.
    - Scan the QR code displayed in your terminal after running `npx expo start`.
+3. **Mobile Testing with Android Emulator**
+   - Install Android Studio
+   - Ensure the file directory points to ./node.js/MusicRaterApp
+   - Install Pixel 5 with API 31 from the Device Manager
+   - Execute "npx expo start" from the terminal
+   - Press the 'a' key to start the Android app (if there is any trouble, press the 'r' key to reload the app)

 ## MVC architecturer and REST API